Short description

 Check that the web server is running and that there are no OS-level firewalls blocking access to ports

-To check if the website is running locally, run this command from within the EC2 instance hosting website:
+To check if the website is running locally, run the following command from within the EC2 instance hosting website:

 curl https://localhost